nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The proposed insertion mechanism allows a `Task` to be added into the tasklist.
 A task consists of attributes such as its **name**, **description**, **priority level**, **category**, **deadline** and **email** of person assigned.
-The command is executed using the `AddTaskCommand`class which extends the `Command` class and the respective attributes of a task is determined from the `AddTaskCommandParser` class which parses the user input
+The command is executed using the `AddTaskCommand`class which extends the `Command` class and the respective attributes of a task is determined from the `AddTaskCommandParser` class which parses the user input.

 Given below is an example usage scenario and how the AddTask mechanism behaves at each step.